DebalekhaChakraborty/AirSense/docs/V1_FINAL_REPORT.md

 **Authoritative consolidated technical report.
 Protocol Phase 12.**

-> **Provenance.** AirSense V1 is a period-authentic reconstruction of a
-> classical Data Science study, carried out recently and constrained to
-> methods and software available on or before **2019-04-26**.
-It does not
-> claim to have existed in 2019.
-Every date in this repository is labelled
-> as either historical or reconstruction.
->
 > Every number below is traceable to a frozen artifact via
 > `artifacts/v1_claims_ledger.csv`.
 Where prose and machine-readable
 > evidence could disagree, the evidence governs.